Ironwall Lexical Specification

 This means:

-• An i5 value may be used directly as a member value of <union i5 f5>
+i5value may be used directly as a member value of<union i5 f5> i5is not implicitly converted tof5<union i5 f5>is not implicitly narrowed toi5

 7. Generics